gaigenticai/RegulensAI/.augment/rules/rules.md

 Please remember, all tests,, init scripts, must be part of the respective segment overall, so move the current database, ini scripts, test to ingestion folder if they are part of ingestion only, we will have them per folder.
 All features must be enterprise ready to support large volume and big customers When you create a new feature and it requires new tables/fields or scripts in dockerized Storage in supabase (cloud and local based on env toggle) you will append them at the end of the core_infra/database/schema.sql.
-YOU MUST ALSO RUN THE SCRIPTS TO CREATE THE TABLES DIRECTLY IN POSTGRESS DOCKER
 Be 100% clear on where a file should be, core infra or specific module.
 For all purposes the core_infra is the root folder.
 If a new development touches an existing feature which is tested and approved, you will first check with me before developing or making changes.
 When I ask you to test something you MUST CALL THE DEVELOPED SERVIECS TO TEST THE FEATURES, YOU WIL NEVER DIRECTLY INJECT RECORDS INTO DB OR OTHER PLACES TO SIMULATE SUCCESS, THIS IS A BIG VIOLATION OF RULES AND UNACCEPTABLE AND MUST NOT BE DONE